Tangelo Tree

 When I was 9 years old my dad decided to help me try to encourage the fruit to taste better on our Tangelo tree.
 We decided to give more time to the tree, water it and fertilize it.
 I had high hopes that we would be able to use it's harvest this year.
 That year I committed to water the tree every week.

 My dad found some fertilizer to feed the tree.
 After waiting and hoping for an entire year I remember being absolutely certain that the Tangelo fruit would taste like an orange.
 Oh, what a huge disappointment in my young life when the Tangelo fruit was bitter.
 All that hard work and the Tangelos tasted exactly the same as they had the year before!!
 Suddenly I realized that we would never get sweet fruit from this sour tree.
 This perhaps this is why they don't sell Tangelos in the grocery store.
+The lesson from my garden that year was a good one,

 "You can't change Tangelos into